Health & Safety

 Code of Conduct

-Anatomy Connected 2023 is the annual meeting for the American Association for Anatomy.
+Anatomy Connected is the annual meeting for the American Association for Anatomy.
 For almost 30 years, the annual meeting has been held as a part of Experimental Biology, a combined meeting with several other scientific societies.
-Starting in 2023, we are excited to launch our inaugural stand-alone meeting in historic Washington, DC. #AnatomyConnected2023 will inspire educators, researchers, and students to explore the latest research, expand their knowledge and skills, create valuable relationships, and discover what's ahead in anatomy.
+Starting in 2023, we launched our inaugural stand-alone meeting in historic Washington, DC.
+Anatomy Connected was created to inspire educators, researchers, and students to explore the latest research, expand their knowledge and skills, create valuable relationships, and discover what's ahead in anatomy.

-#AnatomyConnected2023 will be a welcoming, supportive, and inclusive conference for anatomy and related sciences.
+#AnatomyConnected will be a welcoming, supportive, and inclusive conference for anatomy and related sciences.
 We will continue our popular Lunch & Learns, and welcome reception.
-And include some exciting new events, such as a documentary film screening on Saturday night!
+And include some exciting new events!

-Anatomy Connected 2023 will take place in person at the JW Marriott Hotel in Washington, DC.
-All registrants may pick up badges and conference materials at the registration desk located outside the Grand Ballroom on the Ballroom Level of the JW Marriott Hotel.
+Anatomy Connected 2024 will take place in person at the Sheraton Centre Toronto Hotel in Toronto, ON, Canada.
+All registrants may pick up badges and conference materials at the registration desk located inside the hotel.

 Health & Safety